call-answerclose-envelopefacebook-placeholder-for-locate-places-on-mapsarrowtranslatesearchlinkcalendarnewsletterstwitter

 English:

-In mathematics this term, children will be working through the Place Value unit and Addition and Subtraction unit of White Rose Maths.
+In Maths this term, children will be working through the Place Value unit and Addition and Subtraction unit of White Rose Maths.
 This includes: representing numbers to 1000 and 10000; partitioning numbers; using number lines; Roman numerals; rounding to the nearest 10, 100 and 1000; add and subtracting four digit numbers; estimating numbers.
 In lessons, children will have the opportunity to practise the 'fluency' of each concept before moving onto reasoning and problem solving.

-Each week, the class will get a chance to use Times Tables Rock Stars at school, as mental calculations are so important in all aspects of mathematics!
+Times Tables will be taught twice a week and each week, the class will get a chance to use Times Tables Rock Stars at school, as mental calculations are so important in all aspects of mathematics!
 Children can also use this website at home to develop their efficiency and accuracy in times tables.

-Science: States of Matter;
+Science: States of Matter

 Computing: Computer Systems and Networks - the Internet